ktsn/selective-undo-text/README.md

-# template-ts
+# selective-undo-text

-A project template for an TypeScript library.
+A Selective Undo library for text editing.

 ## License